Seemor

 Location Insights

-Area: Trendy Hayes Valley side street near SFJazz and Symphony; attracts pre-show sippers and neighborhood regulars.
+Area vibe: Trendy Hayes Valley side street near SFJazz and Symphony; attracts pre-show sippers and neighborhood regulars.

 Safety: Well-trafficked, generally safe with evening footfall; typical urban awareness advised.

-Nearby: Near performing arts venues, boutiques, and cafes; back patio offers respite from busy Hayes Street.
+What's nearby: Near performing arts venues, boutiques, and cafes; back patio offers respite from busy Hayes Street.

 Opening Hours